bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    that the size of the input array passed to the `heapsort()` function does _not_ contribute to the size complexity.)

+   0(n) space complexity

    Most online sources say that the space complexity of heapsort is `O(1)`.
 What would we have to change in our code to get there?

+   change the heapsort from a class to a regular function